qzhuae/MarkdownNotes/ECON4124Final.md

 Mixed-strategy NE is not strict; pure-strategy NE may or may not be strict [Example?]

-Informal Arguments for Unique Strict NE
+Informal Arguments for Unique Strict NE [Eliminate the column player's strategy R based on weak dominance]

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTAyODA0NjU4LDIwNTQ2OTA1NzgsLTY2OT
+eyJoaXN0b3J5IjpbLTUyMDE4Mjk1OSwyMDU0NjkwNTc4LC02Nj
-gwNzc3OF19
+k4MDc3NzhdfQ==
 -->